Hilal-Tapan/hitloop-sampler/readme.md

-# Hitloop Sampler
+# Drama
 This project records and plays back audio.
 After recording, any recording can be sent to an endpoint of your choice.
-In this case the endpoint is a POST /upload (Line 49 in main.js), but this can be changed to anything else.
-The recording itself is a WEBM audio file.
+In this case the endpoint is a POST /upload (Line 49 in entry-client.js), but this can be changed to anything else.

 ## Installation
 1. Clone the repository